omsomso/ft_irc/README.md

 	- enter some nickname
 4. Make run server
 5. Click on server/connect
-6. Join an avaliable channel
+6. List to list channels
-7. PRIVMSG <channel> <message> to send messages
+7. Double click to join channel
+8. open -n -a "Limechat" for a second limechat win, change nickname in settings...
+	- msg <#channelname> <message> to message channels
+	- msg <nickname> <message> to message users